Vladchenko/CirclesIntersection/CirclesIntersection readme.txt

 Author:		    Yanchenko Vlad

 TODO
+        ?
+Probably Settings can be moved out of PaintComponent
+        - Split Settings into smaller ones
+        - Turn drawShapesForLastCircle(...) and drawShapesForAllCirclesBeforeLastOne(...) into one method.
         - Unittests
         - Add polymorphism
+            !
+Seems useless
         ?
-Maybe there is a way for Arc to extend Arc2D
+Maybe there is a way for Arc to extend Arc2D !
+Then one cannot use Arc2D.Double class to instantiate, so bad idea
         - Move all the hardcoded values into Settings.java ?
 Maybe use java.util.prefs.Preferences instead of Settings ?
 Maybe there is way to refine an algorithm